lule75/bwf-api/README.md

 # Badminton World Federation API
 A simple and easy-to-use API that returns JSON metadata for current and historical badminton world rankings alongside detailed player information.

+(A fun project, not affiliated with BWF in any way)

 ## Check it out

 ### Access